Developing NOMA to Next Generation Multiple Access (NGMA): Future Vision and Research Opportunities: New Scenarios: Application of NOMA to Heterogeneous Scenarios

 \section{New Scenarios: Application of NOMA to Heterogeneous Scenarios}

 6G networks are expected to be transformative and revolutionary encompassing applications like data-driven, ubiquitous wireless connectivity, and connected intelligence.
-Although we are still in an early stage to define 6G networks, some scenarios are recognized as potential candidates towards 6G.
-This section discusses application of NOMA to new scenarios towards 6G~\cite{Zhang2018Energy}.
+Although we are still in the early stage to define 6G networks, some scenarios with heterogeneous traffics are recognized as potential candidates towards 6G.
+This section discusses the application of NOMA by considering the basic principle to new scenarios towards 6G~\cite{Zhang2018Energy}.